Dishie2498/gsoc/_posts/2023-06-21-optimization.md

 - With vmap, we can apply a function to a batch of inputs, eliminating the need for explicit looping.
 This not only simplifies the code but also significantly improves performance, especially when dealing with large datasets or complex computations.

 ### Original code (Tensor implementation)
+> The following piece of code computes the entropy on a multidimensional array over the two last axes :

 ```
 @partial(jax.jit, static_argnums=1)